About parenting teenagers

 Now that you’re raising a teenage child, the demands on your time and energy are different from when your child was younger.

 In the early years, you needed to feed, bath and comfort your child.
 Now your child is older and looking after themselves more and more.
-But your child still needs your practical help and active involvement.
+But your child still needs your support.

-For example, your child might be involved in a wide range of social and extracurricular activities so you need to take them from one thing to another.
-At the same time, you might be working more hours or involved in other activities yourself.
+Also, your child might be involved in a wide range of social and extracurricular activities.
+This might mean you need to take them from one thing to another or prepare them for getting around by themselves.

-So raising teenagers can sometimes be challenging, which means that it’s just as important to take good care of yourself now as it was when your child was younger.
+Raising teenagers is a big and important job, so it’s just as important to take good care of yourself now as it was when your child was younger.
 Looking after your physical and mental wellbeing can help you stay calm and consistent, so that you’re better able to deal with challenging times.

 Looking after yourself is worth it – it’s good for you and good for your teenage child.

 Friends and peers will become more important to your child in these changing years, but this doesn’t mean you’re less important.
-You still play a big role in your child’s life – and strong relationships with both family and friends are vital for your child’s healthy social and emotional development.
+You still play a big role in your child’s life – and strong relationships with family as well as friends are important for your child’s healthy social and emotional development.

 Household responsibilities